 The Company is exposed to various risks when conducting its business.
 The Board has policies in place to identify and manage key risks in accordance with Board approved risk tolerances.
-The key risks to which the company is exposed are the following:
+The key risks to which the Company is exposed are the following:

-- Underwriting risk
+- Insurance (Underwriting) risk

-- Market risk
+- Market (Financial) risk

 - Counterparty Risk (Credit Risk)

 - Liquidity Risk

 - Operational Risk

 - Strategic Risk

+- Other (incl Reputational, Group, Aggregate and Emerging) Risk